N3R0162/Course_Related_2/README.md

 ```
 Or the manual installation can be done by following the steps below.

-## Manual Installatio
+## Manual Installation
 To install the required dependencies, use the following command:
 ```bash
 pip3 install -r requirements.txt
 ```

+#### FaceBoxesV2 build:
-### This project use FaceBoxV2 for detecting facial bounding box, in order for the app to run, first the FaceBoxV2 must be built:
+This project use FaceBoxV2 for detecting facial bounding box, in order for the app to run, first the FaceBoxV2 must be built:
 ```bash
 cd ./FaceBoxesV2/utils/
 sh make.sh
 ```

+## Run:
-## To run the program, execute the following command:
+To run the program, execute the following command:
 ```bash
 streamlit run ./source/main.py
 ```